AdobeDocs/experience-manager-65.en/help/sites-developing/page-templates-editable.md

 1. Go to **Global Navigation** -&gt; **Tools** &gt; **Configuration Browser**.

-   The existing folders are listed to the left including the **globa**l folder.
+   The existing folders are listed to the left including the **global** folder.

 1. Click **Create**.
 1. In the **Create Configuration** dialog the following fields need to be configured: